Jamal Smith, Of Chicago, Charged In Fatal Highway 169 Shooting Of Jay Boughton

 “This has been an all-hands approach,” Fadden said.
 “This was truly a needle in a haystack.”

-The criminal complaint says that one thing that helped investigators close in on Smith as their suspect was a Facebook Live broadcast that showed Smith wearing similar clothes and carrying a similar handbag to one shown on surveillance video after the shooting.
+The criminal complaint says that one thing that helped investigators close in on Smith as their suspect was a Facebook Live broadcast that showed Smith wearing similar clothes and carrying a similar handbag to one shown on surveillance video, posted shortly after the shooting.
 The Facebook Live broadcast also showed Smith brandishing a semi-automatic handgun, from which authorities were able to determine a serial number.

 Police say they’re working to determine what role, if any, two other people in the Facebook Live played in the shooting.